Basin Head barrier is not permanent, says tourism minister | CBC News

 'It was just too shallow'

-Summer days are just around the corner on P.E.I. and for years Islanders and tourists alike have flocked to the famous singing sands in Basin Head Provincial Park near Souris and took a leap in the water.
+Summer days are just around the corner on P.E.I. and for years Islanders and tourists have flocked to the famous singing sands in Basin Head Provincial Park near Souris to leap in the water from the wharf and bridge.

-This week some Islanders were surprised to see a barrier at the Basin Head wharf — a six foot barrier to be exact.
+This week some Islanders were surprised to see a barrier at the Basin Head wharf — a two-metre (six foot) barrier to be exact.

-But tourism minister, Matthew MacKay, said the fence won't be sticking around for the summer.
+Tourism Minister Matthew MacKay told CBC Radio: Island Morning host Mitch Cormier the fence won't be sticking around for the summer.

 "We sent a diver out there a couple days ago to do his annual inspection of the depth of the water and the water levels have dropped significantly."